 Hot-air leveling Hot air leveling is the process of first coating the surface of the circuit board with lead-free tin solder, and then leveling it with heated compressed air to form a layer of copper oxide resistant coating on the surface.
-Although HASL delivers anti-oxidation at a cheap cost in a fast manner, surfaces formed using this method ends up forming surfaces that are quite uneven due to the rough process.
+Although HASL delivers anti-oxidation at a cheap cost in a fast manner, surfaces formed using this method end up forming surfaces that are quite uneven due to the rough process.
 Make sure the solder being used doesn't contain lead in order to follow the RoHS compliance.

 This is a method of surface plating in which an organic compound bonds over the bare copper surface.
 This layer provides similar qualities that the other surface finishes do.
 The process required to achieve OSP finish is fast and cost-effective.
 The downside is the difficulty to inspect due to its color transparency.
-If your goal is to protect exposed copper on your PCBs mid-production, OSP might be the best choice out there.
+If your goal is to protect exposed copper on your PCBs in mid-production, OSP might be the best choice out there.
 OSP can be used in conjunction with other technologies too, as it doesn't interact with gold surfaces.

 In this method, the nickel acts as a diffusion barrier to the copper, and the gold protects the nickel from oxidation.
-The nickel is in fact the layer that the soldering takes place.
+The nickel is in fact the layer where the soldering takes place.
 Apart from providing protection to the nickel layer, gold also has low contact resistance.
-ENIG is one of the most commonly used PCB surface finishes due to its high yield-rate and adherence to the ROHS standards.
-If the process isn't controlled effectively, it may result with an unwanted phenomenon called black pad, in which the gold starts corroding the nickel and starts forming areas in the joint with a high phosphorus rate, especially when it comes to BGA pads.
+ENIG is one of the most commonly used PCB surface finishes due to its high yield rate and adherence to the ROHS standards.
+If the process isn't controlled effectively, it may result in an unwanted phenomenon called black pad, in which the gold starts corroding the nickel and starts forming areas in the joint with a high phosphorus rate, especially when it comes to BGA pads.
 These reduce the rate of solderability immensely, causing opens that are realized at a much later stage in assembly, or even testing.
 ENIG plating thickness of each layer should be between 0.05 to 0.23 µm for the immersion gold layer and 2.5 to 5.0 µm for the electroless nickel.
-The thicker the immersion gold layer, the more likely it is to result with a black pad due to process complications.⇑Back to top
+The thicker the immersion gold layer, the more likely it is to result in a black pad due to process complications.⇑Back to top

 Hard gold plating, as the name suggests, is hard.
-It provides far better friction resistance than its alternatives, and is generally used to make [gold fingers].
+It provides far better friction resistance than its alternatives and is generally used to make [gold fingers].
 So when you have a board that is designed to be inserted into another board like a RAM, you should go with the hard gold.
 It is important to mention that hard gold surfaces generally only exist on edge connectors and are not used for soldering purposes.
 Their purpose is to provide a robust surface against wear & tear.